Windows 10 on my Old Netbook

 (c) Does everything look OK?
 Yes, it handles the odd-sized netbook screen perfectly well.

-Summary: It worked without any issues apart from the fact that that the Win10 notification icon did not do anything.
-It does not seem much slower.
+Summary: It worked without any issues apart from the fact that that the Win10 notification icon did not do anything so I had to download the media creation tool.
+It does not seem much slower, but it is a little slower.
 I have not yet got used to the look — it seems a bit old-fashioned to me, but then I have turned off all the eye candy.

 Note: After about 6 to 8 months of Win10, I put Debian current onto the netbook.
 Significantly more responsive.
 Currently (Jan 2018) the machine is still highly useful and is running Debian 9.3 very happily and productively, having done a dist-upgrade from 8.x to 9.x with no discernable issues at all.
 I even run virtual machines inside VirtualBox on this low-spec machine, though boot times are very poor, unless I am using a simple VM like FreeDOS.